 The health workers were well aware of the age when the different PCR tests were supposed to be performed and records showed that all the three tests were being performed at the facility.

 The health workers registered mothers according to their EDD cohorts.
-When HIV positive mothers delivered at this hospital, they recorded the infant immediately in the register and followed them.
+When HIV-positive mothers were delivered at this hospital, they recorded the infant immediately in the register and followed them.
 When the time reached for the first PCR, the health workers tested the HEIs.

-‘During antenatal when a mother tests positive, she is counseled on HIV and how to live with HIV and when she has been on ART, we should collect the viral load on the first visit.
-When she turns positive on first visit, we should initiate her on ART and give her appointment date and advise her to deliver at the facility and the baby should take Nevirapine syrup within 24-72hours then we guide the mother on when to take the first PCR.
+‘During antenatal when a mother tests positive, she is counselled on HIV and how to live with HIV and when she has been on ART, we should collect the viral load on the first visit.
+When she turns positive on the first visit, we should initiate her on ART and give her appointment date and advise her to deliver at the facility and the baby should take Nevirapine syrup within 24-72hours then we guide the mother on when to take the first PCR.

-She should take the first PCR at 6 weeks on the first contact of the baby within an average of 4-8 weeks, we should remove the 1st PCR then we give her the return date to pick the results because we don’t do the testing on this facility so they take the samples to a different facility then do the second PCR on 9 months and when the baby reaches 1year they wean off the baby, 6 weeks after cessation of breastfeeding we do the 3rd PCR.
+She should take the first PCR at 6 weeks on the first contact with the baby within an average of 4-8 weeks, we should remove the 1st PCR then we give her the return date to pick the results because we don’t do the testing on this facility so they take the samples to a different facility then do the second PCR on 9 months and when the baby reaches 1year they wean off the baby, 6 weeks after cessation of breastfeeding we do the 3rd PCR.

-Then when the 3rd PCR results turn negative, we stop the CTX and we advise the mother to bring the baby at 18months, then at 18 months we do rapid test and when it turns negative we discharge the baby and the mother continues with the care.
+Then when the 3rd PCR results turn negative, we stop the CTX and we advise the mother to bring the baby at 18 months, then at 18 months we do the rapid test and when it turns negative we discharge the baby and the mother continues with the care.
 If the baby turns positive, we refer her to ART.
 We do 3PCRs and one rapid test.’
 (D4 female health worker)

 Availability of test kits